 Divorce is often not only emotionally devastating but also financially disruptive.
 With your future economic well-being at stake, it is important to have an experienced, knowledgeable attorney to guide you through the process.
-At The Henry Firm, with offices in Overland Park, Kansas, we represent spouses in all aspects of divorce, a process that typically begins with separation and ends with asset division and ongoing support obligations.
+At The Henry Firm, P.A., with offices in Overland Park, Kansas, we represent spouses in all aspects of divorce, a process that typically begins with separation and ends with asset division and ongoing support obligations.

 In order to file a divorce action in Kansas, either you or your spouse must be a resident of Kansas for at least 60 days.
 There are other residency requirements if there are children of the marriage.
 Further, there is a 60- day waiting period between filing the initial paperwork in a divorce and when it can be finalized, unless there is an emergency that requires the divorce be granted sooner.